Modern Life Show House

-Ten young “Designers to Watch,” chosen by Elle Décor, have decorated rooms in the magazine’s first Modern Life Concept House — two apartments joined by an expansive terrace on the tenth floor of a new condominium in Manhattan’s trendy Chelsea neighborhood.
+Ten young “Designers to Watch,” chosen by Elle Décor, have decorated rooms in the magazine’s first Modern Life Show House.
+Two apartments joined by an expansive terrace on the tenth floor of a new condominium in Manhattan’s trendy Chelsea neighborhood provided the blank canvases for the concept rooms.
 In a bold move characteristic of the magazine’s continued emphasis on quality and innovation, the work of emerging designers — each paired with name-brand home furnishing sources — is presented.

-The elegantly minimalistic apartments, on the 10th floor of an apartment building, have wide-plank floors, window walls, and economies of space that are well served by leading edge design.
+The elegantly minimalistic apartments, on the 10th floor of the building, have wide-plank floors, window walls, and economies of space that are well served by leading edge design.
 As a result we saw dark rooms, embellished walls, natural woods for both furniture and floors, exuberant ideas, heaps of texture and accessories galore.
-When living spaces are open to the public for tours, or even when friends come to visit, it’s important to have the type of insurance offered by Endsleigh — just in case.
 Our tour is divided in two parts.
 Proceeds from the show house benefit Housing Works, a charity that deals with homelessness and AIDS.

 With floor-to-ceiling windows overlooking a terrace and the Manhattan skyline, one challenge for a designer is to pull you into the open plan living-dining room space.
 Using metallic colors and an overscale mirror with a rustic wood frame as an eye-grabbing focal point, Elizabeth Martin draws visitors to a seating area anchored by the two solid walls [top].
 The elemental grouping is set on a shaggy white carpet to cozy up the space and features furniture from Callegaris, including a sleek gray sofa and coffee table plus a comfortable leather chair that could be turned to watch the flat screen set on a low cabinet.